wanshot/RapidFire/README.rst

 - rapidfire.task(next_action, clipboard, per_page)
    - Parameters
       - next_action - For next_action, specify the function name to be executed next
-      - clipboard option - Copy the result to the cripboard
+      - clipboard - Copy the result to the cripboard
       - per_page - Lines per page

 Example